Flash fiction

 It should have been you.
 Archie was a good man.

 Germany, the final days of the war.
 They knew, him and Archie, that the end was close.
 They took more care.
 On the edge of Berlin.
 Clinging close to a wall, Archie’s head exploded from the sniper bullet.
-The blood splatting over his face, into his eye.
+The blood splatting over Ernie’s face, into his eye.
 A chimera vapour failing to disperse.

 “That I agree.
 But it was not me.
 The tank could have fired earlier.”